Pynsights — Advanced Python Interactive Guide

 KEY TAKEAWAYS

 • Half-open ranges eliminate off-by-one drift when composing adjacent slices.
+We explore why Dijkstra advocated for this convention in the full guide.

 • List slicing allocates every time.
 The copy is the hidden cost.